afisher1/gridlab-d/docs/docs/outline.md

 Using GLD as an engine in a larger application.
 Make your own GUI, make a purpose-built script that runs your analysis, use other models as part of the GLD simulation.

 ## 2.0 New Users
+- Start with installation instructions
+  - make sure to include the .exe easy installto get people up and running quickly
+  - also include full install
+  - link to build instructions, but those live in dev section
+- Demo that starts with quick install and running a small, simple model
+- Simpler theory of operation doc--existing one seems more like a dev page

 ## 3.0 Modeler Guide
+Where does delta mode fit?
+Where is it first introduced, where is the bulk of the content?
+- consult with dev team about role of delta mode

 ### Who is a “modeler” and what does this guide intends to provide?